 If your business does this well, you’ll have a sustainable advantage over your competition.
 If you struggle to put together pages that work, you’ll be in trouble.

-Don’t worry, though — it’s not hard to make dramatic improvements to your landing pages.
+It’s not hard to make dramatic improvements to your landing pages, though.
 It really boils down to a few basic ideas: Meet your visitors where they are on their journey; don’t oversell; and make it exceedingly easy for them to make a decision.

 Like any other piece of sales or marketing content, your landing pages must make it easy for people to make a decision.
 If it’s easy and they’re motivated, they’ll be more likely to buy from you.